rollkit/.github/SECURITY.md

 you may share the details with third parties after either of the following, whichever is sooner:

-- the vulnerability has been fixed and the Celestia program owner has provided permission for you to disclose it; or
+- the vulnerability has been fixed and the security program owner has provided permission for you to disclose it; or
 - 120 days after you submit the vulnerability